Lunar Jetman: Background and release

 Ultimate Play the Game was founded by brothers Tim and Chris Stamper, along with Tim's wife, Carol, from their headquarters in Ashby-de-la-Zouch in 1982.
-They began producing video games for the ZX Spectrum throughout the early 1980s.
 The company were known for their reluctance to reveal details about their operations and then-upcoming projects.
 Little was known about their development process except that they used to work in "separate teams": one team would work on development whilst the other would concentrate on other aspects such as sound or graphics.

 Lunar Jetman was released for the ZX Spectrum in 1983 and later on the BBC Micro.
-It was re-released in August 2015 as part of the Xbox One compilation of 30 Rare titles, Rare Replay.
+It was re-released in August 2015 as part of the Xbox One compilation of 30 Rare titles, Rare Replay, after Microsoft purchased the rights to the game through their purchase of Rare.

 Reception

 Similar to its predecessor, the game was critically acclaimed upon release.
 Crash praised the graphics and wide spectrum of colours, noting that whilst the presentation did not differ much from its predecessor, the graphics were "every bit as good" as superior arcade machines.
 Home Computing Weekly also praised the presentation, stating that the colour and animation were "superb", whilst expressing the gameplay as "disgustingly addictive".

 When Crash revisited the game in their "Crashback" section of a 1984 issue, the game was still praised, with one reviewer stating that he would not change any of the original scores.
 Brian Buckley of ZX Computing praised the game's advanced graphics and effects, stating that extraordinary attention had been paid to detail and that every usage of sound and colour was "excellent".
 Buckley also asserted that Lunar Jetman was "the best computer game of all time".

 The game entered the video game charts at number one in November 1983, replacing Ocean Software's Kong.
 The game was also voted number 31 in the Your Sinclair Official Top 100 Games of All Time.
 Home Computing Weekly placed Lunar Jetman third in their "Top 10 programs for the ZX Spectrum" in a later 1983 issue.